 In order to maintain eligibility for financial aid and veterans benefits, students are expected to meet minimum progress standards in both competency-based and traditional programs.
 There are both qualitative (GPA) and quantitative (credit completion) measures that students are expected to meet to maintain eligibility.
-SAP is measured at the end of each term and/or subscription period for all coursework.
-Students who do not meet the minimum standards are notified electronically after the end of each term and/or subscription period.
+SAP is measured at the end of each semester for all coursework.
+Students who do not meet the minimum standards are notified electronically after the end of each semester.

 Students must meet all of the minimum standards listed below:

 - Minimum cumulative 2.0 GPA for all coursework

 - 67% completion rate of all attempted coursework

 - Ability to complete the program within 150% of the established standard time to completion